Race Details

 4. Once you have your race number packet, which contains numbers, timing chip and a swim cap (with your corresponding swim wave assignment), then proceed to the T-shirt/Goodie Bag pickup.

-5. Present your race # packet to the T-shirt volunteer as it will show what size T- shirt you ordered.
-Collect your T-shirt & Goodie Bag and you’re all done.
-Note: you will not be able to switch T-shirt sizes until AFTER the race.
+5. Note: you will not be able to switch your T-shirt to a different size until AFTER the race.
 What you ordered is what you will get.
-Swaps can be made after the race on race day only, as this is to ensure everyone receives the T-shirt that was ordered, and that any extras will then be used to swap out sizes.
+Swaps can be made after the race on race day only, as this is to ensure everyone receives the T-shirt that was ordered, and then any extras will then be used to swap out sizes.

 Nervous about the swim?
 Ask at the swim cap table for a RED swim cap.
 This will signal to our lifeguards that you are not a strong swimmer, and they will keep a closer eye on you!